acm-uiuc/til/_til/rails/find_controller_action_from_uri.md

+---
-# Find a controller and action from a URI string
+title: Find a controller and action from a URI string
+category: rails
+---

 Got `GET /posts`, want to craft a `redirect_to` based off of that URI and some other parameters?